rharbird/microbit-challenges/docs/source/challenges/crypto/caesar_decrypt.rst

 Description
 ===========

-Humans have been interested in hiding messages for as long as they have been able to communicate by writing things down.
-One of the earliest ciphers known is the Caesar cipher, named after Julius Caesar.
-It was used by the Roman emporer to communicate with troops on the battlefield.
+This challenge is about decrypting messages that have been encoded using the Caesar cipher.
+If you haven't tried encrypting messages with the Caesar cipher then maybe you could attempt that first.

 Using the Caesar cipher you can encrypt or decrypt all the letters in a message by shifting the alphabet a number of places.
 The figure below shows how to encrypt a message with a shift of 3 letters:

 .. figure:: shift.png